Fuangwith-Bkk/coolstore/6.all-in-one-demo/README.md

    ![](../images/inventory-permission-denied.png)<br>

-To fix this issue, you could run the following command
+To fix this issue, you need to add permission to default service account by using following command

     oc adm policy add-scc-to-user anyuid -z default -n demo

-or remove permission by this command
+if you would like to remove permission, use following command:

     oc adm policy remove-scc-from-user anyuid -z default -n demo